 - This will open a new window for New Remote Connections Service – select the Secure Shell (ssh) from the list.

 - Hit on the + in the Server section to add the Cloud Server IP Address to the list and press the OK command

 - Now in the User field, enter the username as root and finally hit on Connect command button

 - A new window with a remote SSH connection will open asking to enter the password – copy and paste the one-time password received in your mailbox.

 - Since we are signing in for the first time using the One Time Password (OTP), the Server will request to set a new Unix Password for the future.

 - Reenter the new UNIX Password

-- That’s all, we’ve successfully logged into Ubuntu Cloud Server and manage to set a new UNIX password apart from the OTP
+- That’s all; we’ve successfully logged into Ubuntu Cloud Server and managed to set a new UNIX password apart from the OTP.

-Now go ahead and learn how to login Ubuntu Cloud server via SFTP client.
-You can follow our next guide on how to install powerful LEMP stack on Cloud Server.
+Now go ahead and learn how to log in Ubuntu Cloud server via the SFTP client.
+You can follow our next guide on installing a powerful LEMP stack on Cloud Server.

 Login SSH with PuTTY on Windows PC